Effective Clienteling in Brick-and-Mortar Retail

-The conventional wisdom tells us that consumers have fully bought in to online shopping as their primary method of purchasing, all but spelling certain doom for brick-and-mortar retail shopping as we know it.
-The truth is that certain verticals such as apparel, home goods and many others will always have a physical component for shoppers who need to know that what they’re buying actually suites their personal tastes.
+Some might say that consumers have fully bought into online shopping as their primary method of purchasing—all but spelling certain doom for brick-and-mortar retail shopping as we know it—but the truth is that certain verticals such as apparel, home goods, and many others will always have a physical component for shoppers who need to know that what they’re buying actually suits their personal tastes.

 As these brick-and-mortar retailers continue to evolve in an uncertain landscape, it’s crucial for them to focus on creating stronger relationships with existing customers and connecting with new and prospective customers.
 Mobile and app-assisted clienteling, or assisted selling, is an excellent way to do just that, condensing insights from past customer purchases and behavior across the omnichannel into a central repository that gives these associates an edge in recommending just the right item for their preferences.
 They can also extend visits by sending personalized emails with sales links to items they mentioned or looked at during previous visits.
 That can lead to big sales lifts and increased foot traffic across stores at a time when both can be hard to come by.

 It’s the epitome of a “smart” shopping experience in a brick-and-mortar store, but executing it brings a lot of risks to go along with the rewards.
 How so?
 For the answer, let’s take a look at a not-so-typical day in the life of an average apparel retail associate.

 It’s Not Working